What is depreciation recapture, and how can I avoid it?

 How do you avoid depreciation recapture in real estate?

-You can never fully avoid it because eventually the bill becomes due.
-But you can defer taxes and recaptured depreciation by doing a 1031 exchange, plowing the money back into the next investment property.
-The tax payment comes when eventually you sell the last property without reinvesting
+You can never fully avoid it because eventually the bill comes due.
+But you can defer taxes and recaptured depreciation through a 1031 exchange, which allows you to reinvest the proceeds into another investment property.
+The tax payment comes when you eventually sell the last property without reinvesting.

 Is depreciation recapture always 25%?

 The highest tax rate for depreciation recapture is 25%, but it could be lower.
-It depends on what income tax bracket you fall into.
+It depends on what tax bracket applies to your income.

 What happens when you sell a fully depreciated rental property?

-Fully depreciated rental property is pure profit when you sell it.
-So you pay back all the depreciation at your income tax rate, up to your cost basis in the property, with a max tax rate of 25%.
-Any profit beyond that follows capital gains tax rules.
+A fully depreciated rental property is pure profit when you sell it.
+So, you pay back all the depreciation at your income tax rate, up to your cost basis in the property, with a max tax rate of 25%.
+Any profit beyond that is subject to capital gains tax rules.

 Can I move into my rental property to avoid depreciation recapture?

-The short answer is no. Turning rental property into personal property triggers depreciation recapture rules.
+The short answer is no. Turning rental property into personal property triggers depreciation recapture rules, although you won’t pay taxes until you sell.

-Do I have to pay back all depreciation on rental property?
+Do I have to pay back all depreciation on a rental property?

 The bottom line: Depreciation is a valuable benefit, but you can’t double-dip

-Ready to build your real estate portfolio?
-Apply for approval for a new mortgage today.
+Ready to expand your real estate portfolio?
+Apply online with Rocket Mortgage today.

 Kevin Graham